-While it is comprehensive, no single document can ever cover every circumstance.
-Every employee at AIA has the personal responsibility to read, understand and uphold the Code, and all our business partners are expected to follow the responsible practices outlined here.
-If there is any ambiguity around a decision or an action (either your own, or that of a colleague), then I urge you to speak up as soon as possible.
-Many of the issues we face during the course of our work can be resolved if they are reported promptly.
-AIA will always strive to protect you when you report a concern in good faith.
+If you have any queries or concerns around a decision or an action (either your own, or that of a colleague), I urge you to speak up as soon as possible.
+Many issues can be resolved if they are reported promptly.
+AIA has policies in place to prevent retaliation if you report a concern.